j9brown/bed-lift/hardware/v0.2/design-and-errata.md

 Be advised that this version of the circuit board contains errors that must be corrected for correct operation.

-The lift motor connector pins 2 and 3 are swapped which reverses the polarity of the power supply to the hall sensors.
+The lift actuator connector pins 2 and 3 are swapped which reverses the polarity of the power supply to the hall sensors.

   - Cut a section out of the lead for pin 3 where it connects to GND.
   - Cut the VHALL trace for pin 3.
 Expose part of the trace under the solder mask.